-It is often the case that media converter is deployed to connect copper to fiber, enabling network managers to overcome transmission distance limitation of traditional copper cabling.
-As one type of fiber media converter, the PoE media converter also works in those situations.
+To overcome transmission distance limitation of traditional copper cabling, it is often the case that media converter is deployed to connect copper to fiber.
+As one type of fiber media converter, the fiber media converter with PoE does the same but also provides an extra function to supply power over Ethernet.
 How much do you know about the PoE media converter?
 How to use it?
 This article intends to explain the basis of the PoE media converter to help you learn more about it.

-Traditionally, fiber media converters can only transmit data; while PoE media converter can not only help users to create an Ethernet-fiber link but also act as a power sourcing equipment (PSE) device to provide power to one or two powered devices (PD) over the UTP network cable.
+Traditionally, fiber media converters can only transmit data; while PoE media converter can not only help users to create an Ethernet-fiber link but also act as a power sourcing equipment (PSE) to provide power to one or two powered devices (PDs) over the network cable.

 By using the PoE media converter like the 10/100/1000M PoE media converter shown below, it provides a flexible and cost-effective solution for implementing and optimizing fiber links.
-In addition, PoE media converters like all the other Ethernet media converters, breaking the distance limitation of Ethernet cables, extend the network distance via fiber to remote PD such as the original VoIP phones, wireless access points, security cameras, and point-of-sale (POS) terminals in temperature control systems, and even in-flight entertainment systems.
+In addition, like all the other Ethernet media converters which break the distance limitation of Ethernet cables, PoE media converters extend the network distance via fiber to remote PDs such as the original VoIP phones, wireless access points, security cameras, and point-of-sale (POS) terminals in temperature control systems, and even in-flight entertainment systems.

-Before starting the deployment process, make sure you have access to the following devices: a Gigabit fiber switch, a 10/100/1000M PoE media converter, an IP camera, a network cable (like Cat5e/Cat6), a fiber patch cable (like OS2/OM4), and two SFP fiber optic transceivers.
+Before starting the deployment process, make sure you have access to the following devices: a Gigabit fiber switch, a 10/100/1000M PoE media converter, an IP camera, an Ethernet network cable (like Cat5e/Cat6), a fiber patch cable (like OS2/OM4), and two SFP fiber optic transceivers.